cvs-health/testaro/README.md

 - 0. Is the property (here `which`) required (`true` or `false`)?
 The value `true` here means that every `link`-type command **must** contain a `which` property.
 - 1. What format must the property value have (`'string'`, `'array'`, `'boolean'`, or `'number'`)?
 - 2. What other validity criterion applies (if any)?
 (Empty string if none.)
 The `hasLength` criterion means that the string must be at least 1 character long.
 - 3. Description of the property.
-Here, the value of `which` is some substring of the text content of the link that is to be clicked.
+In this example, the description says that the value of `which` must be a substring of the text content of the link that is to be clicked.
 Thus, a `link` command tells Testaro to find the first link whose text content has this substring and click it.

 The validity criterion named in item 2 may be any of these:
 - `'hasLength'`: is not a blank string